JoshWillik/pymp3/README.md

 pulls data from file title and pastes metadata
 ex: ./pymp3 -c ~/Music -t or ./pymp3 -c ~/Music --pull-title

+Extra notes:
-Extra notes: Running any operation except -d will move incompatable files to .delete
+Running any operation except -d will move incompatable files to .delete Invalid files marked .mp3 *should* be passed over with a printed warning.